aws-github-ops/aws-issue-triage-manager/README.md

 ```

 ### default-area
-If no keywords to any areas are detected in your issue, set these default labels and assignees
+If no keywords are detected in your issue, set these default labels and assignees
 ```
 {
   "labels": ["labels"],